RajathRD/scheduler_load_balance/README.md

 3. Work Shedding (num jobs): When a scheduler is overloaded, i.e, it has >= threshold of 4 jobs in it's queue, it triggers a work shedding request to a random scheduler.
 If the random scheduler has no work.
 Then it replies with an accept and triggers the Work Stealing protocol (as in 2) to steal half of work from triggering scheduler.

-4. Work Stealing (load): Same as 3, but here we use a different threshold = load, i.e, total duration of the jobs currently in the queue.
+4. Work Shedding (load): Same as 3, but here we use a different threshold = load, i.e, total duration of the jobs currently in the queue.
 If any scheduler has jobs amounting to more than 650ms, then it triggers a work shedding request to a random scheduler.
 If the random scheduler's load (total duration) is half of the scheduler which triggered the RPC, then it accepts the work and triggers work stealing protocol.

 The protocols are triggered every 50 ms by each scheduler.
 Please check the top of the ./lib/scheduler.ex for these constants.